 It seems that the design department at Reebok Fitness have been determined to come up with a console that ticks every single box.
 There’s a clear back-lit LCD display which provides all the feedback needed, a cooling fan, a pair of speakers and even a water bottle holder.
 However, it’s fairly clear that both the fan and the speakers have the primary purpose of the spec sheet look good, as the speakers are tinny and the fan doesn’t seem to do much other than make noise!

 With the sheer breadth of programs available on the ZR10, boredom is unlikely to set in at any stage.
 There are 24 preset ones whose speed and incline profiles are printed right on the console itself and each one can be used for a use-defined duration.
 There are 3 target programs where you set the target time, distance or calories and the speed and incline is controlled manually.
 For those who can’t find any of the preset programs meeting their needs, there are 3 user defined programs.
-In addition, We’re very pleased to see heart rate control functionality on the Reebok ZR10 and the console has a built in Polar compatible wireless heart rate receiver (chest strap optional extra) to make full use of this.
 As if all of this wasn’t enough, there’s even a body fat test function on the console!

 In terms of controls, it’s nice to see handlebar speed and incline adjustment keys in addition to the shortcut keys on the console.
 We feel that making changes to the speed and incline are a lot easier to do when running using the handlebars, rather than leaning forward to use the console.

 The Reebok ZR10 treadmill has a folding deck that safely locks into position and has a soft-drop feature for unfolding and there are transport wheels for moving the machine around (though do remember that this is a heavy machine).